lorenzo-morelli/Eriantys/deliveries/protocol_documentation.md

 This message is sent from the server to the all the clients, including all the components to start a new game.

 #### Arguments
-- CenterTable: a list with all the elements for the game (islands, students, ...)
+- centerTable: a list with all the elements for the game (islands, students, ...)
-- AssistantCards: the deck with the player's assistant cards
+- assistantCards: the deck with the player's assistant cards
-- OtherPlayersNicknames: the list with the nicknames of all the other players.
+- otherPlayersNicknames: the list with the nicknames of all the other players.

 #### Possible responses
 - PlayAssistantCard: to play a new assistant card.